HikkaV/DS-ML-Courses/docs/getting_and_cleaning_data.rst

 Getting and cleaning data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-| One can admit that term Data Science consinst of 2 words: "Data" and "Science".
+| One can admit that term Data Science consist of 2 words: "Data" and "Science".
 It's not a coincidence, thus in this part we will focus on the first part - "Data".
 In the present times we can find data literally everywhere: from text messages on our phones to whether predictions on TV in different forms and presentations (video, audio, text, images, etc...).
 Data can be divided into two subcategories shown below.

 | Comparison of structured and unstructured data :